 - Official transcript(s) from previous institutions for degree and post-degree coursework, if applicable

 - Minimum GPA as defined by your program

-- Associate’s and Bachelor’s students must submit proof of a high school diploma or equivalent and ACCUPLACER assessment test.
+- Associate’s and Bachelor’s students must submit proof of a high school diploma, first-time freshman are required to submit an ACT or SAT score, and transfer students are not required to provide a standardized test.

 - Master’s students must submit an official transcript showing an earned four-year Bachelor of Arts or Bachelor of Science degree from a regionally or selected nationally accredited institution.

 - Doctoral students must submit an official transcript showing an earned Graduate degree from a regionally or selected nationally accredited institution, a writing sample (e.g. Career Monograph, Published Journal Article, Term paper from master’s degree or doctoral dissertation or other applicable writing sample) and be interviewed.

 GRE, GMAT, SAT, or ACT are not required for admission.

 Students changing from one degree program to another will be subject to the requirements of the new program for which they are seeking application.
 A Program Degree Change application must be filled out online for the application to be accepted and changed by the University.
 The student will be charged a $50 non – refundable application fee.
 If a student has two consecutive semesters of F’s, the student will not be allowed to change to another degree program.
 Additionally, students who do not meet the qualitative and quantitative standards of Satisfactory Academic Progress (SAP) who are on a Financial Aid plan will not be allowed to change their degree program.
 Speak to your academic advisor if you have questions regarding the degree change process.